Gentle Giant: Octopus and the departure of Phil Shulman

 The release of Octopus is generally considered to herald the start of Gentle Giant's peak period.
 In 2004, Ray Shulman commented "[Octopus] was probably our best album, with the exception perhaps of Acquiring the Taste.
 We started with the idea of writing a song about each member of the band.
 Having a concept in mind was a good starting point for writing.
 I don't know why, but despite the impact of the Who's Tommy and Quadrophenia, almost overnight concept albums were suddenly perceived as rather naff and pretentious"."

-Before embarking on the Octopus tour, the band played a grueling set of dates supporting Black Sabbath, during which they proved to be very unpopular with the majority of the headlining band's fans.
+Before embarking on the Octopus tour, the band played a gruelling set of dates supporting Black Sabbath, during which they proved to be very unpopular with the majority of the headlining band's fans.
 Derek Shulman recalled, "It was perhaps the most ridiculous pairing of groups ever in the history of show business.
 For the most part we got booed off the stage".
 Following the tour, Gentle Giant underwent their most significant line-up change when a burnt-out and discouraged Phil Shulman left the band following disagreements with his brothers.
 Derek Shulman took over all lead vocals for live concerts, becoming Gentle Giant's de facto lead singer (although Kerry Minnear continued to sing his own share of lead vocals on records).